No Tax on Overtime: IRS Guidance Sheds Light on New Law

 HR 1 uses the Fair Labor Standards Act’s (FLSA’s) definition of overtime, while excluding tips.

-According to the FLSA, employees must be paid one-and-a-half times their regular rate of pay for hours worked in excess of 40 in a workweek, unless of course they’re exempt from the overtime pay requirements.
+According to the FLSA, employees must be paid time-and-a-half their regular rate of pay for hours worked in excess of 40 in a workweek, unless of course they’re exempt from the overtime pay requirements.

 Free Training & Resources